tigera-solutions/cc-eks-zero-trust-workshop/modules/module-3-connect-calicocloud.md

    The Connect Cluster window will allow you to choose a name to identify your cluster in Calico Cloud and select which platform you are running the cluster on.
 The next window presents a link for you to review the cluster requirements for Calico Cloud.
 Calico Cloud will generate a kubectl command to run the installation script, and you need to copy and apply this command in your cluster.

    > **:warning: Attention**: During the live workshop, the Calico Cloud cluster will be shared.
-To avoid confusion, use your EKS cluster name to register your cluster.
-This name can be retrieved using the following command on the Cloud9 prompt:
+To avoid confusion, you can create a random prefix for your cluster name.
+This name can be achieved using the following command on the Cloud9 prompt:

     ```bash
-    echo $CLUSTERNAME
+    echo $RANDOM-tigera-workshop
     ```

    ![05-connect-cluster](https://user-images.githubusercontent.com/104035488/218572760-885c67b8-85a0-4c2a-b040-b008461d7928.gif)